imgag/REBOSEP/README.md

 ```

 ### Example
 An example workflow including a small dataset for testing purposes is included in the `example` directory.

-### Scripts
+We recommend Jupyter Server to run the notebook.
-The scripts used to create the results presented in the publication are included in the `scripts` directory.
+Note: the packages required for the `tutorial_clustering.ipynb` script are not included in the REBOSEP installation.
+They have to be installed separately.